 Sometimes, an indication of solidarity is all one needs to feel that they’re not alone.
 Many of us support a particular charity or cause and some regularly donate to fundraisers.
 If there are any employees active in the charity and donation scene, you can find out more about what they support.
 The company can either make a sizable donation and/ or request a contribution from other team members to support their coworker.
 This measure also raises your businesses’ social responsibility profile and elevates your reputation as an ethical employer.

-A gratitude wall is an illustration of the things or persons that you are grateful for.
-You can either make one by hand using paper, markers and a collage of pictures, or design one online.
+A gratitude wall is an illustration of the things or persons that you are grateful.
+You can either make one by hand using paper, markers and a collage of pictures or design a virtual gratitude wall.
 The advantage of a virtual gratitude wall is that you can keep a basic template and add or alter it continuously.
-You can also anonymize the board so that people can leave compliments without it getting traced back to them.
+You can also anonymize the virtual gratitude wall so that people can leave compliments without it getting traced back to them.

 3.9 Give complimentary time offs